erwbgy/puppet-tomcat/README.md

 Configuration files for each of the Tomcat instances can be delivered via Puppet.

-For example a configuration files could be delivered using for instances running as the tomcat1 and tomcat2 users with:
+For example configuration files could be delivered using for instances running as the tomcat1 and tomcat2 users with:

     tomcat:
       tomcat1: